Supreme Court Strikes Down IEEPA Tariffs

 The most pressing concern for many U.S. importers is, “What about refunds?
 Can I get back the money I paid in tariffs, and if so, how?”

-The Supreme Court decision did not address refunds.
-That means eligibility for refunds will be determined by CBP and in the courts going forward based on existing procedures unless new procedures are created.
+In the meantime, some requests for refunds are being submitted based on existing procedures.
 In his dissent, Justice Kavanaugh claimed that the process for issuing refunds is likely to be a “mess” and he may be right.
-However, the “mess” may be caused more by timing, volume, and funding issues than by strictly legal/procedural issues.
+However, the “mess” may be caused as much by timing, volume, and funding issues as by strictly legal/procedural uncertanties.

-There are several existing ways in which importers can seek refunds for tariffs paid.
-Customs has a process for filing Post Summary Corrections (PSCs) after a tariff has been paid incorrectly.
-PSC can be filed up until shortly before a customs entry is “liquidated” (typically 300 days after entry).
-After that, importers may file a protest.
+Second, after liquidation, importers may generally file a protest.
 That is a more formal legal challenge and can typically be filed up until an additional 180 days after liquidation.
 While PSCs may be “simpler” on an entry-by-entry basis, for some importers, filing a protest might actually prove the easier approach for a large volume of entries.
-As of the date of the Supreme Court ruling, many imports would still be within the time window to file PSCs for many entries affected by IEEPA tariffs, or at least within the time window to file a protest.
-However, the process could be affected by various other factors, such as potential follow-on court rulings or administrative actions.
+Also, some customs brokers are refusing to file PSCs on affected entries in the absence of clearer guidance from CBP.
+As of the date of the Supreme Court ruling, many entries would still be within the time window to file PSCs relating to IEEPA tariffs, or at least within the time window to file a protest.

 If you have questions about tariff matters, please consider contacting us to discuss whether we can help.